 In cases where injuries prevent a return to the previous job, a wage differential claim may be pursued.
 This claim allows the injured person to receive two-thirds of the difference between their average weekly wage before and after the injury.

-Recovery under wage differential or permanency is exclusive, and an employee shall be paid the wage differential amount for five years or until reaching the age of 67.
+An employee can recover either wage differential or permanency, not both, and receives wage differential payments for five years or until age 67.

 Compensation And Settlements After A Permanent Work-Related Injury